 If you have already attempted to file a Social Security Disability (SSDI) claim and it was denied, you need to request an appeal within 60 days.
 Incredibly enough, the majority of denied SSDI claims are never appealed.
 Injured workers either file an appeal too late, mistakenly file a new claim, or else give up on the process entirely.

-Our experienced Louisville SSDI lawyer Greg Marks can help you file a successful appeal that helps you obtain the benefits you deserve.
+Greg Marks can help you file a successful appeal that helps you obtain the benefits you deserve.
 Call us today to (502) 244-4800 to schedule a free, no-obligation claim evaluation.